AICC/CMI-5_Spec_Current/flows/au-flow.md

 ## cmi5 Implementation Flow for an AU

-The chart below provide a high-level description of the execution flow for an implementing cmi5 in an AU (Assignable Unit) - i.e. learning content.
+The chart below provides a high-level description of the execution flow for an implementing cmi5 in an AU (Assignable Unit) - i.e. learning content.
 Each of the shapes in the chart are further explained (below the chart).

 ![](./au-flow-chart.png?raw=true)